frzyc/genshin-optimizer/libs/gi/formula/doc/tag_arch.md

 For example, reading `{ q:dmg_ ele:hydro }` gathers both any-element dmg bonus (`{ q:dmg_ }`) and hydro-only dmg bonus (`{ q:dmg_ ele:hydro }`).
 Most formulas also retain these optional tags, so the specified optional tags at a top-level formula also apply to the deeper parts of the formula, e.g., character talent level.

-> `name:` is removed when crossing the team buff boundary to improve caching as team buffs do not need the formula name.
+> `name:null` is applied when crossing team buff boundaries to improve caching.

 ## Mechanisms